rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 The maximum speed of the particles is set here to `drag` if provided.

-### `setHueinc(hue)`
+### `setHueInc(hue)`

 The value used to increment the hue of moving particles is set here to `hue` if provided.

 ### `move()`

 This method concerns the calculation of the movement of each particle, and involves interpreting the user's interaction with the mouse.
 Initially, the position of the particle is calibrated and the distance from the particle and the mouse cursor determined.
 Then, the changeable property `this.mouseThresh` is used to determine if the particle lies within the area within which it can be interacted with and moved.
-Also, if the particle does indeed lie within this area, this code increments the hue value of the particle through the changeable property `this.hueinc`.
-After this, the velocity is calculated and limited by the changeable proprty `this.limit`, and the particle is kept in the screen bounds, so that is it is kept on the screen.
+Also, if the particle does indeed lie within this area, this code increments the hue value of the particle through the changeable property `this.hueInc`.
+After this, the velocity is calculated and limited by the changeable property `this.limit`, and the particle is kept in the screen bounds, so that it remains on the screen.

 ### `draw(particleCount = 3000, particles, set = false)`

 This method involves calculation for each particle, the number of which determined by `particleCount` with each particle existing in the `particles` array, and tests for some mouse inputs.
-Initially, a test for right click is performed, if a right click is detected the screen is reset.
-Then a test for centre mouse click is performed, if this return true, the effect of the mouse cursor on the particles is toggled between 'attract' and 'repel', in order to solve an issue deriving from multiple middle clicks in quick succession, the time difference get and set methods are used here to ensure that at least one second has passed between successive middle clicks (if this were not the case, it was possible for some particles to attract and some others to repel).
-Next, for each of the particles, the `move()` method is called and a test for changes in the controls is performed, linking to the various set methods if a change is indeed detected, signified by a change in the value of `set` from false to true.
+Initially, a test for right click is performed and if a right click is detected the screen is reset.
+Then a test for centre mouse click is performed.
+If this returns true, the effect of the mouse cursor on the particles is toggled between 'attract' and 'repel'.
+In order to solve an issue deriving from multiple middle clicks in quick succession, the time difference get and set methods are used here to ensure that at least one second has passed between successive middle clicks (if this were not the case, it was possible for some particles to attract and some others to repel).
+Next, for each of the particles, the `move()` method is called and a test for changes in the controls is performed, linking to the various set methods if a change is indeed detected through a change in the value of `set` from false to true.

 ### `reset(particleCount = 3000, particles = [])`

 This method runs on setup or reset of the sketch, and involves setting up the particles on the screen.
-The global hue is determined at random, and multiple particles, the number of which determined by `particleCount`, are created in the `particles` array and placed on the screen.
+The global hue is determined at random, and multiple particles, the number of which being determined by `particleCount`, are created in the `particles` array and placed on the screen.

 ## Explanation - Example page

-Note - See code comments for step-by-step explanation of the code
+Note - See code comments for step-by-step explanation of the code.

 The example page constructed uses index.html and index.js to provide form controls and manage interaction of the sketch with the JS DOM.
 The page contains the Particle Sandbox sketch and an inobtrusive control panel containing 8 form controls:

 ### Number of Particles

 This input is fairly self-explanatory, when this value is changed by the user, the sketch resets with the new amount of particles.
-The maximum amount of particles avaliable is 10000, however, for many users this can be slow due to hardware limitations.
+Very large numbers of particles can result in the sketch running slowly due to hardware limitations of the user's machine.
 The default value is therefore 3000, the same as the original sketch, and for users with less powerful machines it is recommended to lower this value if excessive lag is experienced, in order to fully enjoy the sketch.

 ### Acceleration